jeff-zucker/solid-rest-file/README.md

 ## treat a file system as a (very) minimal Solid server

-Implements a subset of the Solid REST spec for file-systems.
+Implements a subset of the [Solid REST Specification](https://github.com/solid/solid-spec/blob/master/api-rest.md) for file-systems.
 Supports addressing the file system with file:// IRIs and returns an HTTP response object with appropriate status codes and headers.
 When used with rdflib.js in nodejs context, it supports all fetcher methods